discord-bot-studio/mods/mods/README.md

 ## Channel Action Mods

-- ChannelProperties
+- Channel Properties
   - Allows you to edit properties from channels such as name, parent/category and topic/description.
   - Dev: Hectoliters#7743

-- CheckChannelID
+- Check Channel ID
   - Adds the ability to check if the command was sent in a specified channel.
 If not the rest of the command strip will be terminated.
   - Dev: Big D#1129

-- CreateCategory
+- Create Category
   - Creates a Category
   - Dev: aoe#4851

-- IfNSFW
+- If NSFW
   - Checks if command channel is NSFW
   - Dev: Vannzilla

-- PinMod
+- Pin Mod
   - Makes the bot pin a message.
   - Dev: Hectoliters#7743